The bank won the gold award at the inaugural YWCA Equal Pay Awards for its efforts in the equal pay space, followed by law firm Simpson Grierson

 “Then they’ve taken it a step further by communicating that internally and starting to share some of that thought leadership externally.
 They stood out for us as being an organisation that was really walking the talk.
 We understand that they’ve actually got a positive pay gap in areas of their workforce now so they’ve done a lot of good work.”

-Doughty said that commitment by leadership to pay equity was also evident at Simpson Grierson
+Doughty said that commitment by leadership to pay equity was also evident at Simpson Grierson and SkyCity.

 “I’ve got to say that’s a significant factor in any of these organisations getting anywhere with this [issue].”

 She said SkyCity was starting to invest in technology

 that helped them identify issues around how they were making salary decisions and was making sure that its managers were well trained and aware of things like unconscious bias.

 Simpson Grierson had done a lot of work around diversity and inclusion and had addressed pay gaps proactively, said Doughty.